ios-mcn/ios-mcn-releases/Agartala/v0.1.0/SMO/ReadMe.md

 # IOS-MCN SMO Sub-Project Release
-This folder contains sub project release pacakges for Documentation, Relaese Images and Source Code
+This folder contains the sub project release pacakges for Documentation, Release Images and Source Code